thinger-io/Docs/console/README.md

 ======

 One endpoint is a REST API message that we can send to any third party system to apply for an specific service.
 It is possible to create and send endpoint queries with the device program, but you will need to include a lot of inefficient code to send, receive and extract the information if the endpoint server gives some output.
 Thinger.io server includes an endpoint manager that allows to create endpoints to different services using the same simple structure in your  source code >>you can see the source code explanation and examples here<<, note that it is possible to attach an output Pson into the endpoint call, with which you can include some information to the server.
-Create and endpoint entry on your account is very easy too, just go to the **endpoint** menu tab and press into de **Add endpoint** button, it will open a form where you can introduce the endpoint indentifier which you will use into your code, some description and select a type.
+Create and endpoint entry on your account is very easy too, just go to the **endpoint** menu tab and press into de **Add endpoint** button, it will open a form where you can introduce the endpoint identifier which you will use into your code, some description and select a type.
 Different types are preconfigured endpoints that we have created to simplify even more the endpoint creation process. so, just select any of the strip menu options and fill the new form entries, then press **Save** button and your endpoint will be created.
 There are some particular endpoint types that we should talk about: